Smoore International Boosts Share Award Scheme

 Smoore International Holdings Limited (HK:6969) has released an update.

-Smoore International Holdings Limited has announced the purchase of 8,158,000 shares for its Share Award Scheme at an average price of HK$8.5608 per share, totaling approximately HK$69.84 million.
-This acquisition increases the Trustee’s holding to about 1.21% of the company’s total shares.
-The share purchase, part of the company’s incentive plan, allows for the granting of awarded shares to selected participants.
+Smoore International Holdings Limited has announced a significant share purchase of 8,039,000 shares at an average price of HK$8.6852 each, totaling approximately HK$69,820,000, for its Share Award Scheme.
+This acquisition increases the Trustee’s holdings to about 1.3405% of the company’s total share count.
+The move highlights the company’s commitment to its share award initiative for eligible participants.

 For further insights into HK:6969 stock, check out TipRanks’ Stock Analysis page.